 Scholarships are available to students whose home residences are in Maryland and will be entering their junior or senior year or a graduate program at the end of their present college term.
 Students receiving full scholarships from another source or combination of sources are not eligible.

-If you're a student who is interested in applying, please see the fact sheet and application available below:
+If you're a student who is interested in applying, please see the fact sheet and application available below.
+The application and required attachments must be postmarked on or before the annual deadline of March 15:

 2016 Environmental Sciences Academic Scholarship Winners

-The Friends of Blackwater National Wildlife Refuge (FOB) is pleased to announce the winners of the Friends 2016 Environmental Sciences Academic Scholarships.
-This year the FOB awarded scholarships to four outstanding Maryland University students majoring in environmental studies fields.
+The Friends of Blackwater NWR (FOB) are pleased to announce the winners of the 2016 Environmental Sciences Academic Scholarships.
+This year the FOB awarded scholarships to four outstanding Maryland university students majoring in environmental studies fields.

-Erika Koontz of Woodbine MD, and Suzanne Sullivan of Cambridge, MD each received $3,000 scholarships to further their studies at Washington College and Salisbury University respectively.
-Miss Koontz, majoring in Environmental Studies with a concentration in Chesapeake Bay Regional Studies is looking forward to accomplishing her goals by working with a local non-profit organization or an environmental consulting agency.
-Miss Sullivan, working with the Midshore Riverkeeper Conservancy as Education and Volunteer Coordinator, is pursuing a Masters in Teaching Degree from Salisbury University and plans to put her skills to use as an environmental educator to promote better teaching practices in science.
+Erika Koontz of Woodbine Maryland, and Suzanne Sullivan of Cambridge, Maryland, each received $3,000 scholarships to further their studies at Washington College and Salisbury University respectively.
+Miss Koontz, majoring in Environmental Studies with a concentration in Chesapeake Bay Regional Studies, is looking forward to accomplishing her goals by working with a local non-profit organization or an environmental consulting agency.
+Miss Sullivan, working with the Midshore Riverkeeper Conservancy as Education and Volunteer Coordinator, is pursuing a Masters in Teaching degree from Salisbury University and plans to put her skills to use as an environmental educator to promote better teaching practices in science.